Wood expands in Asia with Shell contract

-The Aberdeen-based firm, which tomorrow unveils its interim results, is to provide asset-management services to the Malampaya deepwater gas-to-power project, a venture that marks one of the largest investments in the history of the country.
+The Aberdeen firm, which today unveils its interim results, is to provide asset management services to the Malampaya deepwater gas-to-power project, which marks one of the largest investments in the history of the country.

 Wood will provide maintenance services, modifications and shutdown support as part of the contract, which covers Shell’s onshore facilities in Batangas and offshore assets in the Malampaya field, near Palawan Island.
 The contract will be supported by Wood’s established local presence in Manila and regional upstream hub in Kuala Lumpur.